rnakato/ShortCake/README.md

 ### 3.2 Command line

-Of course, you can use ShortCake to use command-line tools.
+Of course, you can also use ShortCake with command line tools.
 For example:

     singularity exec shortcake.sif velocyto run10x -m repeat_msk.gtf <10Xdir> <gtf>

+If you want to use a virtual Python environment from the command line, use ``run_env.sh`` to activate it:

+    singularity exec shortcake.sif run_env.sh <environment> <command>
+    # Example to activate "celloracle" environment
+    singularity exec shortcake.sif run_env.sh celloracle python -c "import celloracle"

 ## 4. Build image from Dockerfile

 First clone and move to the repository

     git clone https://github.com/rnakato/ShortCake
     cd ShortCake

-- Because the Dockerfile installs many packages from GitHub, first get [a GitHub token from your own repository](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and add it in `Docker_R/docker-compose.R.yml` and `Docker_Python/docker-compose.yml`.
+- Since the Dockerfile installs many packages from GitHub, first get [a GitHub token from your own repository](https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token) and add it to `Docker_R/docker-compose.Seurat.yml`, `Docker_R/docker-compose.R.yml`, and `Docker_Python/docker-compose.yml`.
-- Download the dataset of [SeuratData](https://github.com/satijalab/seurat-data) from [our GoogleDrive](https://drive.google.com/file/d/1oQbZztyt3tLppWjklvS0Fn4ayG_zhvq4/view?usp=sharing) and unzip it in ``Docker_R`` directory.
+- Before building, download the [SeuratData](https://github.com/satijalab/seurat-data) dataset using ``wget.sh`` in the ``Docker_R/SeuratData`` directory.

 Then build packages: